andreasabel/inCode/entry/functor-combinatorpedia.md

     ```

     We can immediately promote it to be a functor representing *multiple
-    possible* commands, each at a given string:
+    possible* named commands, each at a given string:

     ``` {.haskell}
     type Commands = MapF String Command